capslocky/git-cheat-sheet/git.md

 Command | Description
 --- | ---
-git cherry -v | Show local commits yet to be pushed to upstream git branch -v | Show all local branches with respective tip commits <br> and ahead/behind status git branch --no-merged develop | Show all local branches not merged to develop branch git branch --merged develop | Show all local branches merged to develop branch git branch --merged develop -r | The same, but for remote branches <br> (-a to see both remote and local)
+git cherry -v | Show local commits yet to be pushed to upstream git branch -v | Show all local branches with respective tip commits and ahead/behind status git branch --no-merged develop | Show all local branches not merged to develop branch git branch --merged develop | Show all local branches merged to develop branch git branch --merged develop -r | The same, but for remote branches <br> (-a to see both remote and local)